-Meet the UK's leading team of fundraising recruitment specialists.
+Meet the UK's leading fundraising recruitment specialists.

 Whether you’re looking for a great new role or great new fundraisers, why not talk to someone who really understands what you’re looking for?

-That means they'll have a clear understanding of your particular challenges and requirements, and up-to-the-minute knowledge of the best opportunities, organisations and individuals in your specialism, right across the sector.
+What's more, they'll have a clear understanding of your particular challenges and requirements, and up-to-the-minute knowledge of the best opportunities, organisations and individuals in your specialism, right across the sector.

-But if you don't fit neatly into one box, or you're just not sure where to start, don't worry!
-Just call any of the team for a chat and we'll be happy to connect you with the best-placed person to help.
+You'll find our fundraising specialists below, but call any of the team for a chat and we'll be happy to connect you with the best-placed person to help.

 You can reach us on 020 7820 7331, or send us an email.
 We look forward to working with you!